Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 • oldP, which contains the stored page variables

-• oldVersion, which contains the old version of the app the user ran before
+• oldVersion, which contains the old version number of the app the user ran before

 For more information, see State.